juju-solutions/charmbox/README.md

 ## Usage

+### Juju Inside Docker

-If you already have Docker installed (see below), the container can be run directly from Docker Hub:
+If you already have Docker installed (see below), and you don't want to install Juju on your host machine, the container can be run directly from Docker Hub:

     sudo docker run --rm -ti johnsca/charmbox

-Once inside the container, you can use quickstart to set up Juju and bundletester to test a charm:
+Once inside the container, you can use quickstart to set up Juju with any provider except local, and use bundletester to test a charm:

     $ubuntu@ab3d:~/$ juju quickstart
     $ubuntu@ab3d:~/$ bundletester -t cs:trusty/ubuntu